Rights of disabled passengers using buses and coaches

 - space for a standard wheelchair

-- a boarding device to enable wheelchair users to get on and off
+- a boarding device to enable wheelchair users to get on and off, such as a ramp

 - a minimum number of priority seats for disabled passengers